neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 Static Resources
 ================

-FLOW3 packages may provide any amount of static resources.
+TYPO3 Flow packages may provide any amount of static resources.
 They might be images, stylesheets, javascripts, templates or any other file which is used within the application or published to the web.
 Static resources may either be public or private: